IPL 2020, Kolkata Knight Riders preview: Squad, fixtures, strengths, weaknesses and more

 If they get the order right, KKR’s batting line-up has the potential to carry them all the way.

 One of the most shrewd buys of the auction, without a doubt, was that of England’s limited-overs captain Morgan.
 Karthik will have a wise head to turn to for tactical inputs.
-Morgan also bolsters the middle-order and takes the pressure off Russell, who, at times was waging a lone battle for Kolkata.
+Morgan also bolsters the middle-order and takes the pressure off Russell, who at times was waging a lone battle for Kolkata.

-Another player that could turn out to be one of the major bargain buys is that of young England opener Tom Banton.
+Another player who could turn out to be one of the major bargain buys is young England opener Tom Banton.
 It is early days but the 21-year-old has shown enough evidence that he’ll be a difficult customer to stop once he gets going.

 In these two English players, KKR might have two crucial missing pieces of the jigsaw puzzle.

 The indications are that Gill is going to be entrusted with more responsibilities this season.
 He seemed most effective as an opener and the first-choice pair is likely to be Gill-Narine (or Gill-Banton, should Narine miss games).
-The talent in that batting line-up is one to cause sleepless nights for opponent bowlers.
+The talent in that batting line-up is one to cause sleepless nights for opposition bowlers.

 Weaknesses

 Tactics have let KKR and Karthik down in the past and the franchise would do well to avoid that again this season.
-Russell has been held back far too late in the past and Karthik’s bowling changes have not always worked, especially in the end overs.
-While that might have been due to options at his disposal, it is something the KKR captain would do well to get right with the revamped think-tank.
+Russell has been held back far too late in the past and Karthik’s bowling changes have not always worked, especially in the death overs.
+While that might have been due to the options at his disposal, it is something the KKR captain would do well to get right with the revamped think-tank.

 The bench strength for KKR is another worry.
 A strong first XI apart, they do not have too many trusted match-winners waiting in the wings.
 Cummins is their only international first-choice bowler and the Indian pace contingent, while promising, is untested with question marks over their effectiveness over the course of a full season.